 6. Coffee farmers spend at least 25% of the Fairtrade Premium to enhance productivity and quality.
 Over the last three years, Fairtrade-certified coffee products have won 28 Great Taste Awards.

 Kizi nursery school, Abahuzamugambi Co-op, Rwanda

-8. Volatile international prices and climate change are the biggest challenges facing coffee farmers.
-Fairtrade companies such as Percol go the extra mile to help farmers in Guatemala combat effects of heavy rainfall.
+8. Volatile international prices and the climate crisis are the biggest challenges facing coffee farmers.
+Fairtrade companies such as Percol go the extra mile to support farmers in Guatemala combat effects of heavy rainfall.